La caza. Monteperdido: Premise

-Two girls, Ana (Carla Díaz) and Lucía (Ester Expósito), disappear in the Pyrenees in the province of Huesca.
+Two girls, Ana and Lucía, disappear in the Pyrenees in the province of Huesca.
 Five years later Ana appears.
-Santiago Baín (Francis Lorenzo) and Sara Campos (Megan Montaner), two Central Operative Unit (UCO) agents arriving from Madrid, take over the investigation on Ana's disappearance and Lucía's whereabouts, partnering with a local officer, Víctor Gamero (Alain Hernández).
+Santiago Baín and Sara Campos, two Central Operative Unit (UCO) agents arriving from Madrid, take over the investigation on Ana's disappearance and Lucía's whereabouts, partnering with a local officer, Víctor Gamero.

 Cast

 Production and release

 Consisting of an adaptation of the novel Monteperdido by Agustín Martínez, the series was created by Martínez himself together with Luis Moya and produced by RTVE in collaboration with DLO Producciones.
 Filming took place in the Aragonese Pyrenees and was wrapped up by December 2018.
 Shooting locations included Benasque, Cerler, Sesué, Sahún, the Llanos del Hospital ski resort, the Remuñe gorge and the Ésera river.

 The first episode premiered in prime time on 25 March 2019.
 The weekly broadcasting run ended on 20 May 2019.
 Averaging a 14.0% audience share, it was one of the most successful free-to-air Spanish series in 2019.

 A new installment concerning a wholly unrelated crime case and characters (in a sort of anthology series) was reportedly the original plan to continue the series if it was successful, but the sequel/second season (La caza.
-Tramuntana), while indeed set in a new location, eventually came to feature the reprisal of the roles of Sara Campos (Megan Montaner) and Víctor Gamero (Alain Hernández), thus connecting both fictions.
+Tramuntana), while indeed set in a new location, eventually came to feature the reprise of the roles of Sara Campos (Megan Montaner) and Víctor Gamero (Alain Hernández), thus connecting both fictions.